violentlydave/Poaching-Hunting-in-an-Uncooperative-Environment/README.md

-# Poaching: Hunting without Permission#
+# Poaching: Hunting in an Uncooperative Environment #

- This is the code that goes along with the paper "Poaching: Hunting without Permission".
+ This is the code that goes along with the paper "Poaching: Hunting in an Uncooperative Environment", (originally published as "Poaching: Hunting without Permission": https://www.sans.org/reading-room/whitepapers/detection/poaching-hunting-permission-36537 - Nov 24 2015)

+ This was initially prepared for a SANS certification, but updates will continue now that there is no time deadline.
+ This will include an updated version of the paper, which.. is rather lacking.
+The sleep deprivation, day-job deadlines, and the deadline to get the paper in fast was showing.

+ Thanks to:
- Thanks to Joff Thyer for his sample Scapy code.
-Heavily used in the Karma tests.
+ Joff Thyer for his sample Scapy code.
+Heavily referenced in the Karma tests.

+ Trace H - for starting the train and pushing me forward.
+ Mike M - for seeing the value in training.
+ ..
+Jaci K.. for dealing with me dealing with this and lots of pre-cursors for 2 years.

  These tools are all set to take an argument on command line for interface, or default to an internally set interface if nothing is provided.